 Wine country is calling...

 Napa Valley is home to some of the biggest wine brands in the world.
-While you can certainly take the road more traveled, we are happy to share a few of our favorite less well know stops in the valley, as well as a few gems you've surely heard of!
-Here you'll find info on some of our favorite Napa vineyards and tasting rooms, great restaurants, and a few exceptional brands to keep an eye out for.
-Get ready to taste and enjoy and don't forget to #NormalizeSpitting or you may not make it to dinner!
-Be sure to check with each producer on reservations and visit protocol.
-Cheers!
+While you can certainly take the road more traveled, we are happy to share a few of our favorite less well-known stops in the valley, plus a few gems you've surely heard of!

 From North to South